How To Feed A Loon

 Toppings – These bring it all together.
 We love shredded iceberg lettuce, roasted tomato salsa, chopped cilantro, and crumbled Cotija cheese.

 EXPERT TIP: Place the shrimp in your food processor and pulse a few times.
-Add to a bowl and mix in the cilantro, pepper, onion, and 1 tsp of salt.
+Add to a bowl and mix in the cilantro, pepper, onion, and 1 teaspoon of salt.
 If you don’t have a food processor, give the shrimp a rough chop with a large, sharp knife.

 An overhead view of a glass bowl filled with roughly chopped uncooked shrimp combined with chopped cilantro and jalapeños